base/base/docs/specs/interop/predeploys.md

 - The `Identifier.origin` MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `_destination` chain id MUST be equal to the local chain id

-### `sendExpire` Invariants

-- The message MUST have not been successfully relayed
-- The `EXPIRY_WINDOW` MUST have elapsed since the message first failed to be relayed
-- The expired message MUST not have been previously sent back to source
-- The expired message MUST not be relayable after being sent back

-### `relayExpire` Invariants

-- Only callable by the `CrossL2Inbox`
-- The message source MUST be `block.chainid`
-- The `Identifier.origin` MUST be `address(L2ToL2CrossDomainMessenger)`
-- The `expiredMessages` mapping MUST only contain messages that originated in this chain and failed to be relayed on destination.
-- Already expired messages MUST NOT be relayed.

 ### Message Versioning